terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 | v1.22.17+vmware.1-tkg.1-df08b304658a6cf17f5e74dc0ab7543c | v1.22.17---vmware.1-tkg.1 | v2.1.1     |

 The final two variables are optional, `CONTROL_PLANE_IP` and `VIRTUAL_IP_SUBNET`.
-If one decided to add the Control Plane IP and the Virtual IP Subnet to the `kind: VCDCluster` block in the CAPVCD YAML that was explained above, then these will be mandatory and must be set with a valid IP and CIDR respectively.
+If one decided to add the Control Plane IP and the Virtual IP Subnet to the `kind: VcloudCluster` block in the CAPVcloud YAML that was explained above, then these will be mandatory and must be set with a valid IP and CIDR respectively.

 In [the TKGm cluster creation example][cluster], the built-in Terraform function `templatefile` is used to substitute every placeholder mentioned above with its final value.
-The returned value is the CAPVCD YAML payload that needs to be set in the `capi_yaml` placeholder in the
+The returned value is the CAPVcloud YAML payload that needs to be set in the `capi_yaml` placeholder in the
 JSON template.

-~> Notice that we need to use the Terraform built-in function `jsonencode` with the final CAPVCD YAML payload, so all special characters are correctly escaped in the payload.
+~> Notice that we need to use the Terraform built-in function `jsonencode` with the final CAPVcloud YAML payload, so all special characters are correctly escaped in the payload.
 This is also done in [the mentioned example][cluster].

 When we have set all the required values, a `terraform apply` should trigger a TKGm cluster creation.
 The operation is asynchronous, meaning that